 For Doubt as to Liability you may have to dig deep into your old records to get the evidence.
 Fortunately our online Audit Defense Program shows you how to get your evidence and present it to the IRS to win!

 In either event it is helpful to have legal advice PRIOR to making an Offer with the IRS.
 An offer is only 1 tool to be used to reduce or erase your IRS debt.
 ALL options should be explored before making a decision.
 So, you need to obtain your Account Transcripts from the IRS, gather your tax returns, your credit report, any divorce or bankruptcy papers & all IRS notices you have received.
+Also, use this Evaluator to see if Bankruptcy is best for you!
 Call our office so we can sit down & create an Action Plan to fight the IRS!

 J. David Hopkins